shihjay2/hieofone-as/readme.md

 1. Resource server software has **resources** that pertain to the patient

 ### Step 6: Client dynamically registers to the authorization server
 Resource server makes a call to the <code>dynamic_client_endpoint</code> to [register itself](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg-30).
-Client will need to store the <code>client_id</code> and <code>client_secret</code> (such as in a database) going forward.
+Resource server will need to store the <code>client_id</code> and <code>client_secret</code> (such as in a database) going forward.
 It is important for the resource server to consider which redirect URIs to use as one of them will need to handle the <code>claims_redirect_uri</code> parameter listed [here](#step-3:-client-makes-a-call-to-the-authorization-server-with-the-permission-ticket-given-by-the-resource-server).
 Being a resource server requires that you declaire a scope of <code>uma_protection</code>.
 Being a resource server also allows it to be client, so a scope declaration can include both <code>uma_authorization</code> and <code>uma_protection</code>.
 Here is an example call (line breaks below are just for display convenience):

 	POST /register HTTP/1.1
 	Content-Type: application/json